 Time taken for screen to go from black to white and back to black again, measured in milliseconds.
 A small figure means that there is a quicker response time, giving images a cleaner, clearer appearance with fast motion sequences.
 Like contrast ratio, this specification is now quoted less often by manufacturers.

 Like DVD-Audio, this is another physical audio technology, which promised extremely high quality replay, allied to potential surround sound mixes.
 And like DVD-Audio, it didn't really catch on.
 That's not to say it doesn't work.
 Results can be spectacular, if you can find the right equipment.
 Hardware is not so much of a problem as a surprising number of Blu-ray players support the discs.
-SACD uses a very different technology from CD or DVD-Audio, implementing a one-bit delta-sigma modulation process known as Direct Stream Digital (DSD), with a very high sampling rate of 2.8224 MHz (see sample rate).
+SACD uses a very different technology from CD or DVD-Audio, implementing a one-bit delta-sigma modulation process known as Direct Stream Digital (DSD), with a very high sampling rate of 2.8224 MHz (see sample rate below).
 This is 64 times the sampling rate used in making compact disc, hence the improved sound quality.

 In real life sound is constantly changing.
 To create a digital representation of this sound we have to take a number of “snapshots” - or samples - which, when played back, sound like the original sound.
 On CDs this is 44,100 times per second (44.1kHz).
 A higher sample rate gives an even more accurate recreation of the original sound, with high-end network music players and DACs playing back material with sample rates of 192 kHz or more.